lksshw/IPDm/design.md

 ### File organization

-Core/ (dir): contains common modules for every simulation
+* Core/ (dir): contains common modules (see design below)

-cdm.py: simulation of cooperate-defect-merge IPD with varying memory length ([0:5]) twoAct.py: simulation of classic IPD with varying memory length ([0:5]) tft.py: simulation of classic IPD with a fixed memory length of 1
+* cdm.py: simulation of cooperate-defect-merge IPD with varying memory length ([0:5])
+* twoAct.py: simulation of classic IPD with varying memory length ([0:5])
+* tft.py: simulation of classic IPD with a fixed memory length of 1

 ### Modules (interface):